thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 land assigned to the poor has been alienated, and its opponents say that one-half has been.
-So by issuing notifications under the amended Act 9 of 1977, it takes the land back to be given to some enterprise or the other, or some special economic zone.
+So by issuing notifications under the amended _Act 9 of 1977_, it takes the land back to be given to some enterprise or the other, or some _special economic zone_.
 It means that so much land goes for ever out of the reach of the poor in general, and not merely from the original grantee of the land.
 The whole exercise begun in